Solve your business debts: these are the options

 Amicable settlement

-The amicable settlement is a voluntary arrangement.
+In an amicable settlement, you try to reach agreements with your creditors about repayment.
+This is a voluntary arrangement that is agreed outside the court.
+You can then continue with your business.
 You can set up this amicable settlement yourself by making agreements with your creditor or through a debt counsellor.
-Based on the Municipal Debt Assistance Act (Wgs, in Dutch), municipalities are tasked with helping entrepreneurs that are a 'natural person' with their problematic debt situation.
+The Municipal Debt Assistance Act (Wgs, in Dutch) states that municipalities must help entrepreneurs whot are a 'natural person' with their problematic debts.
 You pay back as much debt as possible within 18 months.
 If any debt remains after 18 months, it can be waived by the creditors.

 • For whom: natural and legal entities.